tonytins/pilotspeaknet/README.md

 [![GitHub license](https://img.shields.io/github/license/tonytins/pilotspeaknet)](https://github.com/tonytins/pilotspeaknet/blob/master/LICENSE)

-Created by Shawn McHenry, Pilot Speak is a phrase generator is for talking like a pilot.
-This was ported over to .NET using [PeachPie](https://www.peachpie.io/) as an experiment.
-It worked
+Created by Shawn McHenry, Pilot Speak is a phrase generator for talking like a pilot.
+This was ported over to .NET using [PeachPie](https://www.peachpie.io/) as a fun little experiment.

 ## Build Status